Schenck ene reaction: Applications

 Many hydroperoxides derived from fatty acids, steroids, and terpenes are also formed via the Schenck ene reaction.
 For instance, the generation of cis-3-hexenal from linolenic acid:

 Cis-3-hexenal is generated by conversion of linolenic acid to the hydroperoxide by the action of a lipoxygenase followed by the lyase-induced formation of the hemiacetal.

-It must be noted, however, that this enzyme catalyzed path follows a different mechanism from the usual Schenck ene reaction.
+This enzyme catalyzed path follows a different mechanism from the usual Schenck ene reaction.
 Radicals are involved, and triplet oxygen is used instead of singlet oxygen.